 It takes only fifteen minutes by boat to reach the island of Porquerolles from the Giens peninsula.
 This gem nestled in the Mediterranean Sea boasts several facets.
 To the south a rugged coastline dominated by cliffs peppered with secret calanques rocky inlets.
 To the north, fine sandy beaches and turquoise water.
 The centre of the island boasts plains where vineyards hold an important place thanks to a schist soil that is ideal for the production of superb wines.
 At the beginning of the 20th century around 200 hectares of vines were implanted here in order to protect the island from fires.

-Bordered on either side by the Mediterranean Sea, Domaine de la Courtade covers a surface of 35 hectares spread over the hillsides and the plain.
-Created in 1983, the vineyard currently produces more than 100,000 bottles of Côtes de Provence in three colours, white, red and rosé.
+Bordered on either side by the Mediterranean Sea, Domaine La Courtade covers a surface of 35 hectares spread over the hillsides and the plain.
+Created in 1983, the vineyard currently produces Côtes de Provence wines in three colours, white, red and rosé.

 The vineyard enjoys an exceptional terroir.
 The soil on the hillsides is composed mainly of brittle metamorphic schist and clay that retains water whilst allowing the roots to spread deep to find nutriments.
 The vineyard thrives in this environment and produce grapes that are packed with juice.